-Since its inception, the NSTAC has advised four Presidents on issues pertaining to the reliability and security of communications and its impact on protecting the Nation's critical infrastructures-issues that are vital to America's security and economic interests.
+Since its inception, the NSTAC has advised four Presidents on issues pertaining to the reliability and security of communications and their impact on protecting the Nation's critical infrastructures - issues that are vital to America's security and economic interests.
 Today, members of the communications and information technology industries recognize the NSTAC as a model for industry/Government collaboration.
 Its record of accomplishments includes substantive recommendations to the President, leading to enhancements of the Nation's NS/EP communications, critical infrastructure policies, and related information systems security posture.
-Enhancements in the form of operational programs and policy solutions benefit both industry and the Government as the security requirements for the communications infrastructure evolve.
+Such enhancements in operational programs and policy solutions benefit both industry and Government as security requirements for the communications infrastructure evolve.

-During the past 22 years, the NSTAC has worked cooperatively with the National Communications System (NCS), an interagency consortium of Federal departments and agencies that serves as the focal point for NS/EP communications planning.
+During the past 23 years, the NSTAC has worked cooperatively with the

+National Communications System (NCS), an interagency consortium of Federal departments and agencies that serves as the focal point for NS/EP communications planning.
 The NCS coordinates the planning of NS/EP communications to support any crisis or disaster.
-By virtue of its mandate to address NS/EP communications issues, the NSTAC's partnership with the NCS is unique in two ways: it facilitates industry involvement with both the defense and civil agencies comprising the NCS; and it regularly sustains interaction between industry and the NCS member departments and agencies through the National Coordinating Center for Telecommunications (NCC), the Telecommunications Information Sharing and Analysis Center (Telecom-ISAC), and the Network Security Information Exchanges (NSIE) process.
-The NSTAC's perspective and its experiences with a wide range of Federal departments and agencies make the NSTAC a key strategic resource for the President and his national security and homeland security teams in their efforts to protect our Nation's critical infrastructures in today's dynamic and evolving environment.
+By virtue of its mandate to address NS/EP communications issues. the NSTAC's partnership with the NCS is unique in two ways: (1) it facilitates industry involvement with both the defense and civil agencies comprising the NCS; and (2) it regularly sustains interaction between industry and the NCS member departments and agencies through the National Coordinating Center (NCC), the Telecommunications Information Sharing and Analysis Center (Telecom-ISAC), and the Network Security Information Exchanges (NSIE) process.
+The NSTAC's perspective and its experiences with a wide range of Federal departments and agencies make it a key strategic resource for the President and his national security and homeland security teams in their efforts to protect our Nation's critical infrastructures in today's dynamic and evolving threat environment.